rluu/pricechartingtool/README.txt

 ##############################################################################

-Notes for building on the Linux platform:
+Notes for building on the Linux platform (relevant for PyQt4 only):

   If compiling Qt from source on Linux, make sure to include the following tags or else the subsequent PyQt compile will fail when